HOW DO I KNOW WHEN TO BOOK MY NEWBORN SHOOT?

 Please make sure, that even if you don’t choose me as your photographer, that you choose someone who is experienced and trained.
 There are too many horror stories of people using new and untrained photographers to handle and photograph their precious baby.

 I have waffled on enough about being trained in safety posing already, so you know that this is something which makes a difference to your investment.
 Someone who has invested thousands of pounds in training is not going to have a business selling unlimited images for £50.
 I personally have spent thousands and thousands on my equipment, props and outfits.
 I am always adding new things to my collection as well to keep things fresh and new.
 Outfits don’t come cheap at around £30+ a pop, as I buy from specialist newborn vendors, not AliExpress cheap transparent things.
 Maternity dresses can cost £100-300+ each, backdrops and props are sourced from outside the UK as well as within, so often the prices become quite high.
-Don’t get me started on the costs of flokati and my wooden props!
+Don’t get me started on the costs of Flokati (real wool rugs) and my wooden props!
+Oh and my camera, computer, editing equipment, insurance… I could go on but that’s boring!
 Obviously it would be fab to offer it all for the love of giving you beautiful images, but I wouldn’t have a business then!
 These beautiful items and the cost of them all go towards making up my cost of business.
 I firmly believe that my clients deserve the best, so I don’t buy rubbish from cheap websites.
 I buy handmade where possible and love a good unique, vintage find too.
 You get what you pay for, and newborn photography is no different.
 If anything, it’s more important to go for quality when choosing someone to handle your precious baby.
+I know I wouldn’t have let just anyone hold my babies, let alone be trusted with posing them.

-Phyllis can charge what she wants as it’s up to her, she may not need to make any money, but as a full time photographer the time I spend at work is time away from my children (often editing in the evening) and family, and that is taken into consideration, as well as making a living.
+Phyllis can charge what she wants as it’s up to her, she may not need to make any money – maybe her husband has well paid job so she works part-time – but as a full time photographer the time I spend at work is time away from my children (often editing late into the evening and weekends) and family, and that is taken into consideration, as well as making a living.
 School uniforms don’t come cheap and neither do all these toys and craft things my kids keep wanting!
 They have to be paid for somehow!

 I typically like baby to come in when they are between 5-15 days old.
 But this can vary greatly from photographer to photographer.
 Due to lockdown, we have all had experience of photographing older newborns, so sometimes this is possible too.
 I prefer to photograph them younger though as they are sleepier and happy to go into womb-like poses as they were not so long ago.
 An older baby is a more awake baby.